Choosing a Door – Which Type of Door Is Most Secure?

 There are some great tips here including advice to avoid having glass in front doors and to have reinforced glass in sliding doors.

-Should you require any advice on doors or locks we would be happy to help.
+Should you require any advice on doors, locks or home security gates we would be happy to help.
 We are MLA Approved Locksmiths based in Barnet in North London.
 We specialise in installing products which provide high security to doors and windows.
 We work with both domestic security doors and commercial security doors.
 We are specialists in locks, security grilles and safes and for larger properties we can install a master key suite for your doors.
 We are a mobile family run business offering exceptional value for money.
 If you are looking for high quality security at excellent prices call us on 07947426981.

 IKS Locksmiths are the door locks specialist locksmith you can rely on.